 The inside of your dishwasher deals with food waste and grease regularly, and since it’s a warm, moist environment, it can be an absolute haven for smelly bacteria and mould.
 Scrub the inside of your dishwasher from time to time but take care not to use abrasive cleaning products.
 It’s also a good idea to run a self-cleaning cycle like Beko’s InnerClean program, which heat up the inside of the dishwasher to kill bacteria and germs.

 Filter it out

 Make sure you keep you dishwasher’s filter clean, as food debris can get stuck here and if it starts rotting, it’ll start ponging.

 Beko EverClean™ Filters need up to 4 times less cleaning.
 A sprinkler system sprays water onto the filter from within, cleaning it from inside out.

 Use the right detergent for the job

-Always use detergent and rinse-aid specifically designed for dishwashers.
+Always use detergent, salt and rinse-aid specifically designed for dishwashers.
 Using any other products won’t just leave nasty smells behind, it can potentially cause damage to your appliance, too.